Chris35Wills/Chris35Wills.github.io/courses/PythonPackages_numpy/numpy_array.md

 # The numpy array

-The main object of the numpy module is the multidimensional array - these are similar to the lists that were introduced in the [introductory course](../../Beginners_python/README) however, the contents of a numpy array must be all of the same type.
+The main object of the numpy module is the multidimensional array - these are similar to the lists that are introduced on the [intermediate python course](../../Intermediate_python/lists) however, the contents of a numpy array must be all of the same type.
 Any given numpy array can be be of a number of dimensions - dimensions in numpy speak are called *axes*.
 Before you try using numpy, make sure you have imported it - ```import numpy```

 ## Array creation